TheTechTribe/the-tribal-plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Tribal Plugin allows Tech Tribe members to automatically post Blog content to their Wordpress website.
+The Tech Tribe plugin allows Tech Tribe members to automatically post Blog content to their Wordpress website.

 == Description ==

-The Tribal Plugin allows members of the Tech Tribe to automatically post blog content to their website from the Monthly Marketing Packs included in their Membership.
+The Tech Tribe plugin allows members of the Tech Tribe to automatically post blog content to their website from the Monthly Marketing Packs included in their Membership.

 It allows members to: